Donor Acquisition Guide: 10 Strategies to Attract New Donors

 • Direct mail donor acquisition, marketing, and fundraising

-• Integrated, multichannel communications
+• Integrated, multichannel nonprofit communications

 • Landing page optimization